Fly with Me (Jonas Brothers song)

 "Fly with Me" is the second single by American pop rock band Jonas Brothers from their fourth studio album Lines, Vines and Trying Times.
 It was released on June 9, 2009, through Hollywood Records.
 The song was introduced in the closing credits of the 2009 film Night at the Museum: Battle of the Smithsonian, in which the Brothers provided voiceover work.
 A Cantonese version of the song is played in the Flights of Fantasy Parade at Hong Kong Disneyland.
-An orchestrated instrumental arrangement of the song plays in the presentation of the honorary grand marshal before the Festival of Fantasy Parade at Magic Kingdom at Walt Disney World.
+An orchestrated instrumental arrangement of the song plays in the presentation of the honorary grand marshal that precedes the Festival of Fantasy Parade at Magic Kingdom, at Walt Disney World.

 Composition

 "Fly with Me" was written by Nick Jonas, Joe Jonas, Kevin Jonas and Greg Garbowsky, while production was handled by John Fields.
 According to the sheet music published at Musicnotes.com, by Alfred Music Publishing, the track runs at 152 BPM and is in the key of C major, with a range in the song spanning from the notes G3 to F#5.
 It was written about Kevin and Danielle Jonas' relationship before marriage, despite both of them being far apart from each other.